 Anatomy of the colon.
 A. The gross anatomy.
 B. Cross-section through the colon demonstrating the valves of Houston.

 Many of the indications for rigid rectosigmoidoscopy are the same as those for performing flexible sigmoidoscopy.
 The rigid scope, however, is superior when the bowel is not properly prepared, if a bigger biopsy is needed, or if a larger instrument needs to be passed to the last 25 cm of the colon.

 The rigid rectosigmoidoscope may be used to evaluate the rectum and sigmoid colon in the office or the Emergency Department.
 It can be used diagnostically to evaluate symptoms such as rectal bleeding, constipation, and diarrhea.
 Rectal bleeding can be evaluated in the unprepared patient.
-Rigid rectosigmoidoscopy is particularly helpful to determine if stool is mixed with blood ...
+Rigid rectosigmoidoscopy is particularly helpful to determine if stool is mixed with blood when evaluating ...